ruanklein/synapseq/README.md

 For detailed information on all features, see the [USAGE.md](docs/USAGE.md) file.

-## Research

-For the scientific background behind SynapSeq, check out [RESEARCH.md](docs/RESEARCH.md).

 ## License

 SynapSeq is distributed under the GPL license.
 See the [COPYING.txt](COPYING.txt) file for details.

+## Contact

+If you have any questions, plase open a topic on the [discussions](https://github.com/ruanklein/synapseq/discussions) page.

 ## Credits